Edditoria/markdown-plus-plus/README.md

 By default, Notepad++ doesn't provide syntax highlighting for Markdown.
 I use them everyday, and I'm using a dark theme called Zenburn.
-So, I make one for myself, and share with the world!
+So, I make one for myself, and share with the world.

-If you are a Notepad++ and Markdown user, you may like it.
+If you are a Notepad++ and Markdown user, you may like it!

 ## Screenshot